Excalibur (film): Plot

 In the Dark Ages, the sorcerer Merlin retrieves the magical sword Excalibur from the Lady of the Lake for Uther Pendragon, who is declared king.
-In exchange for their future child, Merlin helps Uther seduce Igrayne, the Duke of Cornwall's wife, while the Duke dies in battle.
-Igrayne gives birth to Arthur, and Merlin takes the boy.
-Ambushed by the Duke's men, a dying Uther thrusts Excalibur into a stone, as Merlin declares that he who pulls the sword from the stone shall be king.
+In exchange for their future child, Merlin uses his Charm of Making to help Uther seduce Igrayne, the Duke of Cornwall's wife.
+When the Duke dies in battle and Igrayne gives birth to Arthur, Merlin takes the boy.
+Ambushed by the Duke's men, a mortally-wounded Uther thrusts Excalibur into a stone.
+Merlin declares that he who pulls the sword from the stone shall be king.

 Merlin entrusts Ector to raise Arthur, who becomes squire to Ector's son Kay.
-As a young man, Arthur pulls Excalibur from the stone, proving he is Uther's rightful heir.
+An annual jousting tournament gives the winner the right to try pulling the sword from the stone, though none have been able to do so.
+When Arthur loses Kay's sword and is desperate to find a replacement, he effortlessly pulls the sword from the stone, proving he is Uther's rightful heir.
 Leodegrance pledges his allegiance to Arthur, but they are opposed by knights who dispute Arthur's kingship as a bastard.
-Defending Leondegrance's castle and his daughter Guenevere, Arthur defeats Uryens, whom he compels to knight him and swear fealty.
-Smitten with Guenevere, Arthur ignores Merlin's warning that she will one day fall in love with someone else.
+Defending Leodegrance's castle and his daughter Guenevere, Arthur defeats Uryens and compels him to swear allegiance.
+Smitten with Guenevere, Arthur ignores Merlin's warning that she'll fall in love with someone else.

-Years later, the undefeated knight Lancelot almost bests Arthur, who calls upon the power of Excalibur to defeat Lancelot, breaking the sword.
+Years later, the undefeated knight Lancelot has blocked a bridge and defeats each of Arthur's knights as they try to cross.
+Arthur himself is nearly defeated before unethically calling on the power of Excalibur to unfairly defeat Lancelot, breaking the indestructible blade in half across the armored heart of the impeccable warrior and plunging Lancelot to the ground as if dead.
 The Lady of the Lake restores the sword to a remorseful Arthur, and Lancelot swears allegiance to him.
 Unifying the land, Arthur and his knights create the Round Table and the castle Camelot.
 Secretly infatuated with each other, Lancelot escorts Guenevere to her wedding to Arthur, declaring that his loyalty to the king outweighs his love for her.
-Arthur's half-sister Morgana reveals to Merlin that she is a sorceress, and Lancelot brings Perceval, who hopes to become a knight, to Camelot.
+Arthur's half-sister Morgana, the daughter of the Duke of Cornwall, reveals to Merlin that she is a sorceress, and Lancelot brings Perceval, who hopes to become a knight, to Camelot.